 Each of us may have variations in the shape and size of these curves, and the term lumbar lordosis is used to categorise these variations - Specifically, the lower curve in the back can be flattened, in what is known as a flat back or sway back posture, or the curvature can be too deep, known as a lordotic posture.

 As I mentioned, everyone will have slight variations and there are normal limits which our backs will exist.
 However, any deviation too far away from the normal can be a factor in the cause of back pain.

 Lordosis occasionally occurs in children and teenagers as their spine develops, but unless noticed at this stage by a Doctor or Chartered Physiotherapist, may not be noticeable until they reach their early adulthood.
 It can also occur in adults at any stage.

-There are many potential causes of Lumbar Lordosis, but the most common one that I see in my clinic is generally due to holding a poor posture and Muscle Imbalances over time.
-[Spondylolithesis] /category/conditions/spondylolisthesis “Articles on Spondylolisthesis”), Kyphosis and osteoporosis (where the vertebrae in your back weaken with age) and obesity are also known causes.
+There are many potential causes of Lumbar Lordosis, but the most common one that I see in my clinic is generally due to holding a poor posture and muscle imbalances that develop over time.
+Other common causes include clinical conditions such as [Spondylolithesis] (/category/conditions/spondylolisthesis “Articles on Spondylolisthesis”), Kyphosis and Osteoporosis (where the vertebrae in your back weaken with age).
+Obesity is also known causes.

 Treating Lumbar Lordosis

 Treating an excessive or abnormal curvature of the spine will depend on the type and severity of the abnormality (too flat or too curved) along with whether there are any other symptoms present, such as severe lower back pain.
 Your doctor may prescribe back pain medication to relieve the symptoms, but remember this won’t treat the cause of the pain.
 For that we need to correct your lordotic posture.

 Correcting a Lumbar Lordosis